kubernetes-sigs/cluster-api-provider-openstack/README.md

    ./generate-yaml.sh --provider-os [os name] cd ../..
    ```
    [os name] is the operating system of your provider environment.
-Supported Operating Systems: ubuntu, centos.
+   Supported Operating Systems:
+   - `ubuntu`
+   - `centos`

    #### Interactively submit provider information
    By default, the generater script will give you a series of command line prompts, asking the following information about your cloud provider: